aristotle-tek/ai-pitch-competition/Contest Rules and Format.md

 	## Privacy and other concerns
 	Specify if you would like your proposal to be publicly shared or kept private (ugh, I thought the fun was building in public....) or other concerns.
-	You could also tell us in any ways your proposal doesn't fit the rules (e.g. I started working on this before I had AI direct...)
+	You could also tell us in any ways your proposal doesn't fit the rules (e.g. I started working on this before I had AI directing me...)

 Participants can submit their proposals in plain text files (.txt or .md) with the above Markdown structure.
 The submissions can be emailed to recursive@altmails.com